 Anne Anderson, mother of Jimmy Anderson

-“To have done . . . what [Greenfield] accomplished in Woburn truly merits an award.
-I believe that those who transformed the Industri-plex 128 Site will stand as a beacon of hope and offer a blueprint of management excellence to those who look at brownfields and ask, ‘How can we ever remediate [and redevelop] this site?
+“To the optimist the future was exceedingly bleak.
+Talk about the Phoenix rising from the ashes!
+If there is a stronger case for the resurrection, apart from the eye witness accounts of the Apostles, I know of none.
+The efforts and accomplishments of [Greenfield] were nothing short of miraculous. . . .
+I believe presenting the Phoenix Award to those who transformed the Industri-plex 128 site will stand as a beacon of hope and offer a blueprint of management excellence to those who look at brownfields and ask, ‘How can we ever remediate this site?
 It is so large and complex.’
 The answer—the model—is found at Industri-plex 128.”

 “Ms. Brooks [Greenfield President] conducted herself with the utmost professionalism and carried out her duties with the highest degree of competence.
 I recommend Ms. Brooks without qualification for any similar task or appointment in matters related to RCRA or any other environmental statute.”